§ Verifiable Dossiers

 § Security Considerations

-§ Integrity and Non-Repudiation via KERI
+§ Integrity and Non-Repudiation Via KERI

-The security of the dossier model is founded on the cryptographic primitives provided by KERI and ACDC.
-Integrity: The integrity of the dossier and all ACDC-native evidence within its graph is guaranteed by the use of Self-Addressing Identifiers (SAIDs).
+Integrity: The integrity of the dossier and all ACDC-native evidence within its graph is guaranteed by the use of self-addressing identifiers (SAIDs).
 A SAID is a cryptographic hash of an object’s canonical content.
-Any modification to the data, no matter how small, will result in a different SAID, making tampering immediately and computationally evident.1
+Any modification to the data results in a different SAID, making tampering immediately evident.

 § Replay Attack Mitigation in Citation Protocols